aboutcode-org/license-expression/README.rst

 simplify and normalize these license expressions (such as SPDX license expressions) using boolean logic like in: `GPL-2.0-or-later WITH Classpath-exception-2.0 AND MIT`.

-It includes the license keys from SPDX https://spdx.org/licenses/ (Update README.rst) and ScanCode license DB (version 21.6.7) https://scancode-licensedb.aboutcode.org/ to get started quickly.
+It includes the license keys from SPDX https://spdx.org/licenses/ (version 3.19) and ScanCode license DB (version 21.6.7) https://scancode-licensedb.aboutcode.org/ to get started quickly.